HL7/fhir-qi-core/pages/qdm-to-qicore.md

-from a forecasting engine to a provider, basically to carry clinical decision support recommendations specific to immunizations and, therefore, is not consistent with the intent of the QDM datatype "Immunization, Order" or “Immunization, Administered.”
+from a forecasting engine to a provider, basically to carry clinical decision support recommendations specific to immunizations and, therefore, is not consistent with the intent of the QDM datatype "Immunization, Order" or "Immunization, Administered."
 The FHIR [Immunization Evaluation](http://hl7.org/fhir/immunizationevaluation.html) references an appraisal of an immunization that was administered to determine if it